Can-So/uiKit/docs/guides/11-testing.md

 - to run all tests under a package on local `yarn test:vr <pkg>`.
 - to run all tests under certain directories on local `yarn test:vr <full_path_to_to_directory>`.
 - to run single test on local `yarn test:vr <full_path_to_file>`.
+- all the commands above can be run using *watch mode* :
+    - `yarn test:vr --watch` will run watch mode headlessly.
+    - `yarn test:vr --debug` will run watch mode only on Chrome browser.

 For further details or a test template, please consult this [link](https://hello.atlassian.net/wiki/spaces/Atlaskit/pages/136113035/How+to+add+visual+regression+tests+in+Atlaskit).